Veloxycare/veloxy/src/data/driverreq.md

   description: "
    - Must be at least 19 years old.
    - Must have a valid driver's license.
-   - Must have a clean driving record (no more than 2 minor driving violations in the past 3 years).
+   - Must have a clean driving record (no more than three minor driving violations in the prior three-year period).
+   - Must have a clean background (no felonies).
    - Must have a reliable vehicle (4-door sedan or minivan) with a valid registration and insurance.
    - Must have a vehicle no older than 15 yrs old.

 "
 - id: "2"
   title: " 2.
 Specialized Training:"